aily1407/e-care/README.md

 # e-care

-This is a repository for Ez-Directory mobile android application.
-This application is very useful for user to use in their daily life .
-Its has simple interface and be understand by any level of age.
+This is the android applications project that helps the patient to fix their appointments with doctor.
+The nurse will help the patient to fix their appointment and will arrange the doctor schedule.
+In this application, there will have 2 log in user which is admin (doctor) to check id they have appointment with patient and the user(nurse) that will register the patient to the appointment with the doctor.
+This mobile application is easy for the doctor and the nurse.

 # Function Modules

-•	This application help user to upload picture and save contact that have name, number phone and email.
+•	This application help user (nurse) to set appointment the patients with the doctor by sign up the patient's email, first name, last name and password.

-•	The picture that upload to server will store as many user upload.
+•	The email and password will be used to sign in the patient using user authentication.

-•	The detail that user save also will keep store in application’s storage.
+•	The detail that user save will keep store in application’s storage.

-•	This application can be use by any user without user authentication or security features.

-•	As long as this application use the given link, all the picture that  upload will save in the same account firebase.
+•	As long as this application use the given link, all the email and password of the patient will save in the same account firebase.

 # API Reference

-Firebase Storage API
+Firebase Authentication API

 # Installation